RobRich999/Chromium_Clang/README.md

 Additional features of the build include modified compiler and linker optimizations via build configuration modifications.

-Build marked withe "+fulllto" tag utilize whole-program analysis and cross-module optimization using "full" link time optimization.
+Build marked with the "+fulllto" tag utilize whole-program analysis and cross-module optimization using "full" link time optimization.

-Build marked withe "+thinlto" tag utilize whole-program analysis and cross-module optimization using "thin" link time optimization.
+Build marked with the "+thinlto" tag utilize whole-program analysis and cross-module optimization using "thin" link time optimization.

 Builds marked with the "+npm" tag utilize the LLVM "new pass manager" for building.